The complete travelogue of our trip

 Camp Ripley, Minnesota to Union Grove, Wisconsin

-We decided to head over to Beth's home in Wisconsin since the county fair was this week.
-It would be a good chance to see a lot of people in a short period of time.
+We decided to head over to Beth's home in Wisconsin since the county fair is this week.
+It would be a great chance to see a lot of people in a short period of time.
 The weather was great, and we were a couple of days ahead of schedule.
 We arrived at her parents' home late afternoon.

-The next day, Beth and Spencer drove over to the fair (about 10 miles away) in the afternoon.
-About 3:00, Beth called me and said the van suddenly would not go over 25mph.
-She was only a mile away, and made it home.
-When I checked it out, it appeared there was a serious transmission problem.
-I limped it down the road a few miles to the local Chevrolet dealer, and they confirmed by worst fears - the transmission was completely shot.
-The repair would be about $2,500.00 - $3,000.00.
+The next day, Beth and Spencer drove over to the county fair, about 10 miles away.
+About 3:00, Beth called me and said the van suddenly would not go over 25 MPH.
+She was only a mile away and made it back to the farm.
+When I checked it out, it appeared there was a major transmission problem.
+I limped it down the road a few miles to the local Chevrolet dealer (an honest dealer her parents have dealt with for years), and they confirmed my worst fears - the transmission was completely shot.
+The repair would be about $3,000.
 The van is 11 years old and has 139,000 miles on it, so we decided it just wasn't worth it.
-We have two other cars - one has 129,000 miles and the other "new" one has 98,000 miles.
+We had 2 other cars - one with 129,000 miles and one with 98,000 miles.
 Do we need 3 old cars?
-No. So, we sold it to a local mechanic who repaired it and later sold it to a single mom who needed a car.
+No. So, we sold it to a local mechanic who repaired it and sold it to a single mom who needed a car for work.
 Bad news, though.
-A few weeks later, the van was stolen when she drove up into Milwaukee.
-This van sure had an exciting life!
+A few weeks later, the van was stolen when she drove up to Milwaukee.
+This van sure has had an interesting life!

-We rented a car over the weekend and drove down to Illinois to bring back one of our other cars.
-We took half of the stuff home in the rental car, then the rest when we returned home on Monday.
+We rented a car over the weekend and I drove down to Illinois to bring back one of our other cars.

 Union Grove, Wisconsin to Mascoutah, Illinois (HOME!!)

 It was GREAT to be home!!
 After living in hotel rooms for a month, the house seems HUGE!
-It has been very hot and dry here, so the yard and gardens were in bad shape.
-We had to laugh - there was one huge weed growing just outside our back door.
+It has been very hot and dry here, so the yard and the gardens were in bad shape.
+We had to laugh - there was one big weed growing just outside our back door.
 It was about 6 feet tall, and had a root so deep I had to dig it out with a shovel.
-The neighbors had been getting tomatoes from our garden (like we had asked them to), but we still had a few almost ready to eat.
+The neighbors had been getting tomatoes out of the garden (like we asked them to), but we still had a few almost ready to eat.
 Everything was fine in the house, and soon we were back to our normal routines.

-Summary: Overall, a great trip!!
+SUMMARY: Overall, a great trip!!
 The first few days, we wondered if we bit off more than we could chew, but we took time to rest after long days of driving, and tried not to overdo it.
-It wasn't easy being copped up together in the van for 9,400 miles, but we still had a good time, and have many great memories to carry with us.
+It wasn't easy being cooped up together in the van for 9,400 miles, but we still had a good time, and have many great memories to carry with us.
 It was nice to see Alaska, but we did not feel the huge rush of emotions we thought we might when we drove into Anchorage.
 Many things have changed, and life goes on.
-We are happy in Illinois, and do not regret leaving Alaska.
-If had stayed, we would have missed the opportunity to live in Germany for 3 years.
+We do not regret leaving Alaska.
+If we had stayed, we would have missed the opportunity to live in Germany for 3 years and explore Europe.
 No matter where life takes you, things work out.